Mark Mathias Player Props: Pirates vs. Athletics

 Athletics Pitching Rankings

+- The 7.7 strikeouts per nine innings compiled by the Athletics pitching staff ranks 28th in MLB.

-- The Athletics have a 6.70 team ERA that ranks last across all league pitching staffs.
+- The Athletics' 6.59 team ERA ranks last across all league pitching staffs.

-- Athletics pitchers combine to give up 101 total home runs at a rate of 1.7 per game (most in baseball).
+- Athletics pitchers combine to give up the most home runs in baseball (101 total, 1.6 per game).

-- The lefty's last appearance came on Wednesday against the Atlanta Braves, when he threw six innings, surrendering one earned run while allowing four hits.
+- Harris takes the mound for his first start of the season for the Athletics.

+- The 26-year-old southpaw has pitched in relief three times this season.

-- In 11 games this season, the 27-year-old has amassed an ERA of 4.37, with 8.1 strikeouts per nine innings.
-Opponents are batting .237 against him.
+- In three games this season, he has compiled a 6.97 ERA and averages 8.7 strikeouts per nine innings while opposing batters are hitting .194 against him.

 © 2023 Data Skrive.
 All rights reserved.